 Duchamp’s plan absolutely failed: he wanted to prove this was all nonsense.
 But instead, he proved the opposite.
 He proved that intellectuals are eager to rebel, even against the intellect itself.
 Duchamp would inspire a century of nonsensical copycats, each surrounded by gushing discourse from pretentious airheads.

 If I am optimistic, I hope that this banana-duct-tape debacle is the final show of madness.
-We suspended objective judgement of beauty, now we are unable to separate the artists from the con-artists.
+We suspended objective judgment of beauty, now we are unable to separate the artists from the con-artists.
 It was an outrageous 100 years, but it’s over.

 For the latter half of that century, it seems that many would-be artists have steered clear of the pretentious, vacuous “Art World” and instead enrolled in a design field: architecture, industrial design, graphic design, etc. As designers, they offered up their talent and creativity to solve real problems in the built world.
 We are all better for it.

 But is there any real chance of redemption for the Art World?
-Will a new generation of talented people stay put with paint brush in hand?
+Will a new generation of talented people stay put with paintbrushes in hand?
 Can our galleries and museums once again be filled with beauty?

 Instagram Save Us

-There is another place that where real talent is acknowledged and rewarded: Instagram.
+There is another place where real talent is acknowledged and rewarded: Instagram.
 This new generation are craftspeople first, artists second.
 There is soul in what they do, but they will not waste time with fussy storytelling or tasteless controversy.